 A change in control (such as a takeover or share sale) can affect the statutory corporation tax relief available to a company on the exercise of options over its stock.
 Most plan rules state that options become exercisable following a change of control.
 One of the preconditions to claiming corporation tax relief in respect of such exercise is that the stock acquired is in a company either listed on a recognised stock exchange or not under the control of an unlisted company.
-Because an acquisition or takeover by a private or AIM-listed company12 might mean that this condition ceases to be met, a statutory provision was introduced to give corporation tax relief for a period of 90 days following a takeover by an unlisted or AIM company.13
+Because an acquisition or takeover by a private or AIM-listed company.